dariuszsowada/domain/README.md

 # domain
-I created this repository to show how I understand concepts:
+I created this repository to show how I understand and implement this concepts:
+- Services Oriented Architecture
+- Microservices
 - Design Patterns
 - SOLID
 - Domain Driven Design